valderman/haste-compiler/README.md

 Building
 --------

-First, make sure that you are running GHC 7.6.1.
+First, make sure that you are running GHC 7.6.x.
 Pre-7.6 versions will refuse to compile due to changes in GHC.
-Other 7.6 versions will compile, but the libraries installed by haste-boot will probably not work all that well.
+The libraries fetched by haste-boot were built using 7.6.3, but should work fine with any GHC version that can build Haste.

 Second, clone haste-compiler and install it using `cabal install`.